oemof/tespy/doc/tutorial.rst

     Figure 1: Topology of the heat pump.

 The main purpose of the heat pump is to deliver heat e. g. for the consumers of a heating system.
-Thus, the heat pumps parameters will be set in a way, which supports this target.
+Thus, the heat pump's parameters will be set in a way, which supports this target.
 Generally, if systems are getting more complex, it is highly recommended to set up your plant in incremental steps.
 This tuturial divides the plant in three sections: The consumer part, the vessel and the evaporator and the compressor as last element.
 Each new section will be appended to the existing ones.

 Set up a Network
 ================

-In order to simulate our heat pump we have to create a tespy.network.
+In order to simulate our heat pump we have to create an instance of the tespy.network class.
 The network is the main container of the model and will be required in all following sections.
 First, it is necessary to specify a list of the fluids used in the plant.
 In this example we will work with water (H\ :sub:`2`\O) and ammonia (NH\ :sub:`3`\).
 Water is used for the cold side of the heat exchanger, for the consumer and for the hot side of the environmental temperature.
 Ammonia is used as coolant within the heat pump circuit.
 Further it is possible to choose a unit system and a value range for mass flow, temperature, pressure and enthalpy.
 If you don’t specify the unit system, the variables are set to SI-Units.